ta/bishop/README.md

 * BISHOP_HEROKU_HOOK_CHANNELS - A comma-separated list of channels where bishop should post heroku deploy messages

+### Redmine Post-Action Hooks

+Bishop supports the [Redmine Post-Action Hooks](https://github.com/ta/redmine_post_action_hooks) plugin for Redmine out of the box.
+You only have set up a few things to get these beautiful messages in your IRC client:

+    [22:00:55] -bishop- [API] ta updated issue "Test Issue" - https://domain.tld/issues/n
+    # or if assigned to (but not updated by) another user
+    [22:00:55] bishop: looser: [API] ta updated issue "Test Issue" - https://domain.tld/issues/n

+Use the following url:

+    http(s)://<your-site>/hooks/redmine/<BISHOP_API_KEY>

+Configuration is done using these environment variables:

+* BISHOP_REDMINE_HOOK_CHANNELS - A comma-separated list of channels where bishop should post redmine action messages

 ### Heroku deployment

 This project is easily deployed to and used on the Heroku platform.
 It even includes a Procfile for their Cedar stack so its just a matter of creating an App at Heroku, set the proper environment variables and deploy the code... like this: